Why COVID-19 is Turning Homeowners to Solar Energy

 Homes have been powered by coal since the the US’s Industrial Revolution (1880).
 Sadly, the majority of homes are still powered this way in 2020, 140 years later.
 If the power goes out, these homeowners have to wait in the dark until the utility company can fix it, pay increasingly high prices for increasingly scarce coal-based electricity, and generally be at the whim of the utility company’s sometimes erratic decisions.

-Tier 2: Solar-powered Home
+Tier Two: Solar-Powered Home

 Solar-powered homes usually have arrays installed that are designed to generate enough energy to meet the occupants’ historical usage patterns.
-However, since these systems don’t store excess solar power produced by their panels, these homes still rely on the grid for power like Tier 1 homeowners when the sun isn’t out.
+However, since these systems don’t store excess solar power produced by their panels, these homes still rely on the grid for power like Tier One homeowners when the sun isn’t out.

 If these homes have panels that produce more energy in a given day than what its occupants consume, that power is exported back onto the power grid and credited to the homeowner.
 While that may sound nice, recent net metering changes in many cities and states with a high percentage of solar-powered homes only credit solar-powered homeowners for the energy their home produces and exports back onto the grid at 80-90 cents on the dollar.